 “Americans did fundamentally change the industry in Mexico,” says Chantal Martineau, a spirits writer and the author of How the Gringos Stole Tequila: The Modern Age of Mexico’s Most Traditional Spirit.
 “By the time official laws defined tequila in the 1970s” — it must be made using at least 51 percent blue weber agave, and only in five regions of Mexico — “the spirit had already gained popularity in the U.S., to the point where producers in Mexico were having trouble keeping up with demand.
 They had to change how they made the spirit, which modernized and mechanized it,” Martineau says.

-And so the bar for tequila was lowered.
+And so the bar for tequila (which is actually part of the mezcal family) was lowered.
 We became consumers, largely, of what’s known as mixto — tequila made using only 51 percent agave and 49 percent non-agave sugars, usually cane sugars.
 If we broke tequila, however, we can also fix it.
 Made with 100 percent agave, our picks are affordable, expensive, subtle, aromatic and everything in between.
-These are the best tequilas you can buy.

 Of all tequilas, blancos offer the purest expression of agave, Martineau says.
 They are “unaged,” though sometimes kept in a vat for several months to settle.
 “A really good blanco should have, above all, a very rich nose and body of cooked agave,” she says.
 “Besides that, there are so many different flavor profiles.
 Some are really green and herbaceous.
 Some have chocolate notes.
 Pineapple in some, jalapeño in some.
 The best ones have really interesting finishes, too, like pepper or mint.
 You see why in Mexico they drink tequila with food.”